vmonestel/CarND-Behavioral-Cloning-P3/README.md

 ### Collecting the data

-There is a sample data set [here] (https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip).
+There is a sample data set [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip).
 It is optional to use it.
 The simulator provides an option to drive the car in manual mode.
 It saves the images with their corresponding angle to a csv file.
 The 'data' folder should be located at the root of the repository and it should contain a 'IMG' folder with the corresponding data log file.

 data _______ driving_log.csv
   |_________ IMG_______ image samples